Two new cases of COVID-19 in southeast Idaho

 From Southeastern Idaho Public Health news release:

-Southeastern Idaho Public Health has confirmed two new cases of COVID-19 in southeast Idaho (1 in Bannock County and 1 in Bingham County).
-This brings the total to 84 confirmed cases in southeastern Idaho.
-Twenty-seven of the 84 total confirmed cases have recovered from COVID-19.
+Southeastern Idaho Public Health has two new confirmed cases (1 in Bannock County and 1 in Franklin County) of COVID-19 in southeast Idaho.
+This brings the total to 111 confirmed cases in southeastern Idaho.
+Sixty-three of the 111 total confirmed cases have recovered from COVID-19.

-- Patient is a male in his 20s from Bingham County.
+- Patient is a male in his 70s from Franklin County.
 Patient is home recovering.
 Patient had contact to a confirmed case.

 SIPH will continue to monitor the situation closely and is working with the Idaho Department of Health and Welfare, city and county leaders, schools, emergency management, healthcare providers, and our community at large to help prevent the spread of this virus.